 - Moved across three states on a budget

 Once you’ve written down a list or patterns, it’s time to acknowledge them.
-This is an subtle but important part of any end of year ritual because it helps you see what your relationship was with money this year.
+This is an subtle but important part of any end of year ritual because it helps you see what your relationship was with money.
 Think about all the times when you were happy or stressed over money.

 Here are some questions to ask to get to the heart of those themes:

-- What were your plans (small or large) for 2017?
+- What were your plans (small or large) for the year?
 What happened?